LionelDraghi/ArchiCheck/docs/building.md

   > On Debian Linux family : `apt install gnat make`

-  NB : libopentoken6-dev is no more needed, to ease building on non Debian platform, I integrated OpenToken sources.
+  **NB : libopentoken6.1-dev is no more needed.
+To ease building on non Debian platform, I integrated OpenToken sources.**

   archicheck exe will be in the `Obj` directory.